calintat/minimal/README.md

 # MinNight

 A sleek toggleable night-mode theme for [Hugo](https://gohugo.io).
 Built on top on the great [Minimal](https://github.com/calintat/minimal) theme.
-With all of the great Minimal implementations, like custom accent colors, FontAwesome
+Keeps all of the great Minimal stuff, like custom accent color, Google Fonts, FontAwesome menu icons, and layers on:

-- A night-mode toggle!!!
+- A night-mode toggle, for eye easy reading
 - A tags/categories list page template from [Xmin](https://github.com/yihui/hugo-xmin)
-- Seperate list templates for posts and projects
+- Updated tag/category labels to hyperlinks back to list of sames
-- All tags/categories are links
+- Different list templates for posts and projects

 A live demo is available [here](https://natedayta.com).